doriath/command-autocomplete-protocol/README.md

-Every CLI will have its own custom server that provides completions, so we need a **Router** that will know which server to execute based on given command that has to be autocompleted.
-The **Router** is just a Command Autocomplete Server, that contains a mapping from a CLI name to server to start (e.g. `jj` -> `jj complete cap`).
+Every CLI will have its own custom server that provides completions, so we need a **Router** that will know which server to execute based on given command for which completions should be provided.
+The **Router** is just a Command Autocomplete Server, that contains a mapping from a CLI name to server to start (e.g. `jj` -> `jj complete`).
 It then starts the subserver and proxies requests to it.
 The router is not strictly required and can be implemented directly into the **Shell bridge**.

 Last, we have the actual Command Autocomplete Servers.
-Such servers can be built directly into the CLI itself (the recommendation is to provide `<CLI>
-complete cap` command) or can be provided through separate binary.
+Such servers can be built directly into the CLI itself (the recommendation is to provide `<CLI> complete` command) or can be provided through separate binary.
 Bridges are Command Autocomplete Servers that provide completions for many CLIs by using external completions mechanisms.

 ## Goals

 1. Standardize completions - CLI owners have to support just one autocomplete protocol,
 2. Language agnostic - CLI owners have flexibility to implement completions in the language they prefer,
-3. Synchronization - it should be simple to keep the completions up to date as the CLI evolves
+3. Synchronization - it should be simple to keep the completions up to date as the CLI evolves,
-4. Fast shell startups - avoid per CLI custom shell scripts, that slow down shell startups
+4. Fast shell startups - avoid per CLI custom shell scripts, that slow down shell startups,
-5. Support most common use cases (e.g. plugins and nesting)
+5. Support most common use cases (e.g. plugins and nesting).

 ## Specification